 Suddenly, and most inconveniently, two more drones appeared in the distance, flying in our direction.

 When something like this occurs, affecting civilian lives, I obviously can’t take it lightly.
 It was a well-planned attack.
 And especially right out in the open.
 Something like this does not happen every day.
-Our operations are usually done in the shadows, away from the public.
-We typically stop these things before they happen.
+Our operations are typically conducted out of public view, in the shadows.
+We usually stop these things before they happen.

 Who was operating these drones?

-As we drew past Battersea Park station, the drones surged ahead, shooting at a dozen vehicles under the bridge and beyond at a junction.
+As we drew past Battersea Park station, the drones surged ahead, shooting at a dozen vehicles under the bridge and at a junction beyond.

 The audacity.